Fitbit tries to catch up to the Apple Watch

 The leader in wearable devices is hoping the Fitbit Ionic will drum up interest in its brand and a tech category that's lost some appeal.

-The "space-themed" smartwatch ($299.95) is $30 more than its biggest competitor: the Apple Watch Series 2.
+The "space-themed" smartwatch ($299.95) is $30 more than the starting price for the Apple Watch, its biggest competitor.
 That's a hefty price to ask of people who may already own a smartwatch or are cautious about investing in one for the first time.

 The Ionic has everything you'd expect from a fitness device: sleep and activity tracking, a heart rate monitor, GPS integration, smart notifications and long battery life -- one of its biggest selling points.
 It'll last up to four days, compared with 18 hours for the Apple Watch.

-Note: This story was updated from its original version to clarify the starting price of the Apple Watch.